crowdata/crowdata/README.md

 CrowData
 ========

-This is the software we used to create [VozData](http://vozdata.lanacion.com).
+'CrowData' is a tool to collaborate on the verification or release of data that otherwise would be hard or impossible to get via automatic tools.
+This is the software we used to create [VozData](http://vozdata.lanacion.com.ar).

 ## Install Locally ##